Connect with others who understand.

 • Acne

-More studies are needed before researchers better understand the links between HS and these related conditions.
+More studies are needed to help researchers better understand the links between HS and these related conditions.

 There are many myths and misunderstandings about what causes hidradenitis suppurativa.
 Scientific studies have proven that HS is not caused by: